 Words of advice from Reliability Solutions:

-When tightening a fastener, it’s imperative that the operator always use a controlled method.
+When tightening a fastener, the operator must always use a controlled method.
+Always follow the manufacturer’s recommendations regarding lubrication and torque values to ensure optimal performance and safety.
 Additionally, unless specifically told not to, always correctly lubricate the threaded fastener to ensure reliability and consistency.
-Lubricate the threads, and head/washer to get consistent results.
-Use the lubricated torque value
+Lubricate the threads and head/washer to get consistent results.
+Do not use mixed lubricants unless compatibility is confirmed, as certain combinations can cause issues such as hydrogen embrittlement.
+Use the lubricated torque value.

 For more details on calculating slip, and how to prevent it and establish manufacturing reliability, please contact Reliability Solutions